romansorochak/ParallaxHeader/README.md

 ## License

-Reusable is released under the MIT license.
+ParallaxHeader is released under the MIT license.
 See [LICENSE](https://github.com/romansorochak/ParallaxHeader/blob/master/LICENSE) for details.